Theo Gavrielides, biography

 I also founded the Restorative Justice for All (RJ4All) International Institute, which aims to advance community cohesion and redistribute power through education.
 I run this voluntarily on a part-time basis.

-I am also active in academia and have positions as a Distinguished Policy Fellow at the School of Regulation and Global Governance (REGNet), Australian National University, an Adjunct Professor at the School of Criminology (Centre for Restorative Justice) of Simon Fraser University (Canada) as well as a Visiting Professor at Buckinghamshire New University (UK).
+I am also active in academia and have positions as a Visiting Professor at the School of Psychology of the University of East London, a Distinguished Policy Fellow at the School of Regulation and Global Governance (REGNet), Australian National University, an Adjunct Professor at the School of Criminology (Centre for Restorative Justice) of Simon Fraser University (Canada) as well as a Visiting Professor at Buckinghamshire New University (UK).
 I served as a Visiting Professorial Research Fellow at Panteion University of Social & Political Science (Greece) and as a Visiting Senior Research Fellow at the International Centre for Comparative Criminological Research (ICCCR) at Open University (UK).

 I am the Editor-in-Chief of the peer-reviewed journals: